 Avila Beach is a short drive from the Port San Luis RV Camping area.
-During the summer, a free trolley bus runs from the Pismo Beach Outlets to Port San Luis via Avila Beach.
+A free trolley bus runs from the Pismo Beach Outlets to Port San Luis via Avila Beach during the summer.

 Avila Beach features numerous dining options along with art galleries, wine tasting rooms.

-The apple season runs between September and December when the fruit is sweet, crisp, perfect, fruit packages.
-Delicious and nutritious by themselves, the apples can also be made into cider, pies, and preserves.
+The apple season runs between September and December when the fruit is sweet, crisp, perfect fruit packages.
+Delicious and nutritious by themselves, apples can also be made into cider, pies, and preserves.

 Where is Avila Beach (Port San Luis)